-Prior to joining RMA of CT, Dr. Leondires served as the Director of Assisted Reproductive Technologies at the Combined Federal Program for Reproductive Endocrinology.
+Prior to joining Illume Fertility, Dr. Leondires served as the Director of Assisted Reproductive Technologies at the Combined Federal Program for Reproductive Endocrinology.
 While under his direction, the ART Program was one of the most successful in the Washington DC area and in the top tenth percentile nationally.
 During this time he was an Assistant Professor at the Uniformed Services University of Health Sciences and clinical faculty for the Combined Fellowship in Reproductive Endocrinology.
 His professional society memberships include the Society of Reproductive Endocrinologists, the American College of Obstetrics and Gynecology, and the American Society for Reproductive Medicine.

 Dr. Murdock is a member of the American Society for Reproductive Medicine and the Society for Reproductive Endocrinology and Infertility, as well as a Fellow of the American College of Obstetrics and Gynecology.
 Dr. Murdock was previously an assistant clinical professor at Creighton University School of Medicine and a staff physician with Reproductive Health Specialists at Nebraska Methodist Hospital.
 She has also served as an Assistant Professor of OB-GYN at the National Naval Medical Center and Walter Reed Army Medical Center.

 Melissa works with couples and individuals during their fertility journey, helping them handle loss and disappointments, as well as giving them the tools to make decisions related to their fertility challenges.

-Melissa will be onsite at the Norwalk, Danbury, and Trumbull offices; she is available for appointments or spontaneous meetings, schedule permitting.
+James Speer, M.S., a certified genetic counselor, has over 10 years of experience in the fertility field.
 As a genetic counselor, Speer’s role is to obtain detailed health and family histories, identify conditions with genetic components and risk factors, discuss inheritance patterns, and provide information regarding genetic testing options.
 Many of the fertility patients he works with will have donor sperm or donor oocytes as part of their fertility treatment.
 It is important to understand the genetics of the donor as well as the intended parents to fully understand any inheritance risk factors.

 His career started as a lab technician conducting genetic research and testing.
 In addition to working with patients for more than 20 years, Speer has been a professor and was the Associate Director of the Joan H. Marks Graduate Program In Human Genetics at Sarah Lawrence College in Bronxville, NY.
 Outside of the office, Speer keeps busy as a father of four children.